 Bio Francella Ochillo () is the Executive Director of Next Century Cities.
 Previously, Francella was the Vice President of Policy and General Counsel for the National Hispanic Media Coalition.
 Francella is a digital rights advocate who is...

-Francella Ochillo (@franochillo) Executive Director of Next Century Cities, joined Joe Miller to discuss how to talk about 5G in a way that includes cities, large and small.
+Francella Ochillo (@franochillo) is the Executive Director of Next Century Cities.
 Previously, Francella was the Vice President of Policy and General Counsel for the National Hispanic Media Coalition.
 Francella is a digital rights advocate who is committed to expanding access for unserved and underserved communities.
 Francella has worked on a variety of technology and telecommunications issues with a specific focus on assessing the impact of policy proposals on marginalized communities.
 Having worked for more than a decade with government and public interest organizations, she understands the challenges associated with getting various stakeholders to agree on connectivity solutions.
 Francella helps policymakers and lawmakers understand how broadband access can change socioeconomic outcomes and revitalize communities.
 It motivates her work to ensure that state and local leaders are given every opportunity to resolve their own connectivity issues and have a voice in shaping federal policies.

 Francella is based in Washington, DC and is a member of the District of Columbia Bar.
 She earned a B.S. in Marketing from Morgan State University in Baltimore, Maryland and a J.D. from John Marshall Law School in Chicago, Illinois.